How Writing Prompts Build Writing Skills

 - What information do I need to complete the task?

-- What kind of details or arguments does the writing prompt suggest and would these points make good paragraphs?
+- What kind of details or arguments does it suggest and would these points make good paragraphs?

 - Who is the audience for the essay?